eddieantonio/adas-team-scraper/README.md

  - `pipenv`:  you might have this.
 Install it like this if you don't: `brew install pipenv`
  - Python 3.7: `pipenv` will probably install this?

+Clone this repository, and `cd` into it.

-Next, install all the things with `pipenv`:
+Next, install all the Python things with `pipenv`:

 ```sh
 pipenv install